 It is the interconnection of academia and industry that Ahmed highlights as a European plus.
-According to a software engineer, the collaboration of scientists and business with the advent of robots and artificial intelligence will be inevitable.
+According to this software engineer, the collaboration of scientists and business with the advent of robots and artificial intelligence will be inevitable.

 Before coming to Prague, you worked as a researcher at the Swiss University of Applied Sciences.
 What led you to apply for a position at CTU?

 I was looking for an established research institution, the main focus of the Department of Computers is artificial intelligence and its combination with software engineering.
 That’s what intrigued me.
-Three rounds of the competition followed, and fortunately I was chosen.
+Three rounds of the competition followed, and fortunately, I was chosen.

 So Prague offers you more career opportunities than Switzerland?